qt-dork/ewie.online/src/posts/20250811-i-went-to-a-small-lo.md

 ---
 title: "I went to a small local Netrunner tournament"
 description: |
-  I go to all of these but this time I wanted to share some pictures of the games<style>.post figure {
+  I go to all of these but this time I wanted to share some pictures of the games
 date: 2025-08-11T05:44:52.484Z
 tags:
  - netrunner